-Successful applicants are expected to attend a half-day Friday and full-day Saturday workshop in March and will be registered for a 1 credit, Tuesday evening Political Science course during the spring semester.
+Successful applicants are expected to attend a half-day Friday and full-day Saturday workshop in March and will be registered for a 1 credit, Tuesday 5:30pm Political Science course during the spring semester.
 Learn more about our workshop here, and learn more about the program components here.

 How many students are accepted into the program?